Making a Camera Obscura is one of the homework choices for lesson 1 of the Photography 101 course on the Digital Photography School Blog.

 Was it worth it?

-Unfortunately as much as I tried to take a photo of what I had done, my camera (a point and shoot) was not up to the job of shooting in such low light.
-So I haven’t got any photos of it, but I have shared some pictures of what the Camera Obscura looked like so you can get a feel for how it worked.
+Unfortunately as much as I tried to take a photo of what I had done.
+I also didn’t have any light sensitive paper to use in the Obscura itself.
+My camera (a point and shoot) was not up to the job of shooting in such low light and I didn’t have a tripod.
+So I haven’t got any photos of it.
+But I have shared some pictures of what the Camera Obscura looked like so you can get a feel for how it worked.

 Are you going to make a Camera Obscura?

-And let us know in the comments how it went…
+And let me know in the comments how it went…